-Applications to the program are due by the end of February each year.
-Students must complete an application form and submit to the Education and Training Administrator via email, fax or regular mail.
-Complete Applications, which include the Letter of Support and proof of successful Level I completion, will be reviewed by the PDU and spaces to the program are allocated on a first come, first served basis according to the following priority categories:
+Applications to the program are due by the end of April each year.
+Students must complete and submit an application form to the Education and Training Administrator via email, fax, or regular mail.
+Complete Applications, which include the Letter of Support, will be reviewed by the PDU as spaces to the program are allocated on a first come, first served basis according to the following priority categories:

-- Priority 1: Applicant is currently employed with a First Nation/Tribal Council/ Treaty Land Entitlement (TLE) Office and provides Land Management services to the Nation(s) who operates under the Reserve Land and Environmental Management Program (RLEMP) and has successfully completed Level I or PLAR. - Priority 2: Applicant is an additional person from their First Nation/Tribal Council/Treaty Land Entitlement (TLE) Office who provides Land Management services to the Nation(s) operating under RLEMP and has successfully completed Level I or PLAR. - Priority 3: Applicant is currently employed by a First Nation/Tribal Council/Treaty Land Entitlement (TLE) Office who provides Land Management services to the Nation(s) that does not belong to a land management regime and has successfully completed Level I or PLAR. - Priority 4: Applicant is currently employed by a First Nation/Tribal Council/Treaty Land Entitlement Office who provides Land Management services to the Nation(s) that is a signatory to the Framework Agreement or operates under comprehensive selfgovernment and has successfully completed Level I or PLAR. - Priority 5: Applicant is currently employed with Indigenous Services Canada (ISC). - Priority 6: Applicant is currently employed by a government agency other than ISC.
+- Priority 1: Applicant is currently employed with a First Nation/Tribal Council/ Treaty Land Entitlement (TLE) Office and provides Land Management services to the Nation(s) who operates under the Reserve Land and Environmental Management Program (RLEMP) and has successfully completed Level I or PLAR and has been approved for funding through ISC. - Priority 2: Applicant is a returning student to Level II: Technical Training. - Priority 3: Applicant is currently employed with a First Nation/Tribal Council/ Treaty Land Entitlement (TLE) Office and provides Land Management services to the Nation(s) who operates under the Reserve Land and Environmental Management Program (RLEMP) and has successfully completed Level I or PLAR. - Priority 4: Applicant is currently employed by a First Nation/Tribal Council/Treaty Land Entitlement (TLE) Office who provides Land Management services to the Nation(s) that does not belong to a land management regime and has successfully completed Level I or PLAR. - Priority 5: Applicant is currently employed by a First Nation/Tribal Council/Treaty Land Entitlement Office who provides Land Management services to the Nation(s) that is a signatory to the Framework Agreement or operates under comprehensive self-government and has successfully completed Level I or PLAR. - Priority 6: Applicant is currently employed by a First Nation/Tribal Council/Treaty Land Entitlement (TLE) Office who provides Land Management services to the Nation(s) that does not belong to a land management regime. - Priority 7: Applicant who is currently employed by NALMA's Regional Lands Association or other Indigenous non-profit organizations. - Priority 8: Applicant is currently employed with Indigenous Services Canada (ISC). - Priority 9: Applicant is currently employed by a government agency other than ISC.